alessiorubicini/alessiorubicini.github.io/src/posts/2025-04-01-my-swift-student-challenge.md

 Recalling my 2024 participation: during the submissions period, I was busy, overwhelmed, and stressed.
 Exams were draining my energy, project meetups were taking over my calendar, and the prospect of starting my internship as an iOS developer (along with a small dose of imposter syndrome) was haunting me.

-I created a playground for the challenge—a bad one.
+I created a playground for the challenge.
+A bad one.
 A tiny, messy, and poorly designed iPad application for simulating HTTP requests.
 I knew the project was poorly made and that there would be submissions far superior to mine.
 At the end of March, the results came out.
 I was rejected.
 Even though I expected it, the rejection still stung.

 I set the car in motion (literally, I was in my car when I received the results) and told myself: **“Next year.”**